rolczynski/Explainable-Sentiment-Analysis/article.md

 model = transformers.TFBertForSequenceClassification.from_pretrained(name)
 ````

-Even if it is rather outside the scope of this article, note how we can train the model from scratch.
+Even if it is rather outside the scope of this article, note how to train the model from scratch.
 We start with the original BERT version as a basis, and we divide the training into two stages.
 Firstly, due to the fact that BERT is pretrained on dry Wikipedia texts,
 we bias the language model towards more informal language (or a specific domain).